meteor/meteor/source/commandline.md

 Use the arguments `--mongo` and `--free` to easily deploy a free app already with a mongo database connected to it.

+{% pullquote warning %}
+Free Plan and Mongo DB: Meteor Software reserves the right to stop or remove applications we deem to be abusing the free plan offering at any time.
+Please be advised that the free plan offering is not recommended for production applications.
+The shared MongoDB cluster that comes configured with the free plan does not provide backups or restoration resources.
+{% endpullquote %}

 <h2 id="meteorupdate">meteor update</h2>

 Attempts to bring you to the latest version of Meteor, and then to upgrade your